 (applicable only if the scope of the notification does not cover food and feed use)

-An application for the placing on the market is a comprehensive dossier.
-It shall include information specified in Article 13 of Directive 2001/18/EC, in particular:
+An application for the placing on the market shall include information specified in Article 13 of Directive 2001/18/EC, in particular:

-The lead country prepares an assessment report and sends it to the European Commission which forwards it to the Member States for comments.
-At this stage an assessment procedure is undertaken at EU level, during which the other Member States may submit comments, objections or requests for information on the notification.
-If objections are raised and maintained, the Commission asks for the opinion of the European Food Safety Authority (EFSA).
+The Member State which receives the notification, hereafter termed the lead country, conducts the risk assessment and submits its report to the European Commission which forwards it to the other Member States for consultation.
+During this process, Member States are offered two opportunities to submit comments, objections or requests for information on the notification: a 60-day commenting period and, if objections are raised, a subsequent 45-day commenting period.
+If objections are maintained after the second round, the European Commission requests an opinion of the European Food Safety Authority (EFSA).

-If Belgium is chosen as lead country for an application, the BAC is responsible for carrying out the risk assessment (see chapter “some figures”).
+If Belgium is chosen as lead country for an application, the BAC, with the scientific support of external experts and the SBB, is responsible for carrying out the risk assessment (see chapter “some figures”).

 Most of the dossiers processed by Belgium under Directive 2001/18/EC (and previously under Directive 90/220/EEC) relate to dossiers submitted through other Member States (see also chapter “some figures”).
 The assessment of these dossiers is in most of the cases performed by the SBB on mandate of the BAC.
-The SBB contributes at two levels in relation with risk assessment:
+The SBB contributes to the risk assessment process at two points in the procedure:

-Based on the assessment report and eventually the EFSA’s opinion, the European Commission proposes to Member States to grant or refuse the authorisation.
+The authorisation involves the national authorities and the European Commission.
+Based on the assessment report of the lead country and, where applicable, EFSA opinion, the European Commission proposes to Member States to grant or refuse the authorisation.
 A qualified majority is required to approve the Commission’s proposal.
-If a qualified majority cannot be achieved between the Member States (first at the Regulatory Committee under Directive 2001/18/EC, second at an Appeal Committee), the final decision is taken by the Commission.
+If a qualified majority cannot be reached between the Member States (first in the Regulatory Committee under Directive 2001/18/EC, and second in the Appeal Committee), the final decision is taken by the Commission.

 Authorisations are valid for a maximum of 10 years and are renewable.